Bio

-As a re-emerging artist, Alexandra Linden would argue that time, and its companion, experience, have helped enable the evolution of her sculptural vessels, portraits and functional ‘artware’.
-Her works emanate a quiet maturity and an obsession with honing her craft, often resulting in immense and voluminous forms representative of her connection with the feminine Evident in her work is a sense of play with texture, balance, strength & fragility, and a detailed, curious nature.
+As an emerging artist, Alexandra Linden would argue that time, and its companion, experience, have helped enable the evolution of her sculptural vessels, portraits and functional ‘artware’.
+Her works emanate a quiet maturity and an obsession with honing her craft, often resulting in immense and voluminous forms representative of her connection with the feminine.
+Evident in her work is a sense of play with texture, balance, strength & fragility, and a detailed, curious nature.

 Receiving an Advanced Diploma in Applied and Visual Arts with a ceramics major (North Adelaide School of Art, 1999) followed by an Honours Degree in Fine and Visual Arts majoring in drawing and painting (University of South Australia, 2002), Alexandra places a high value on technique and education, evident in the careful, fastidious nature of her practice.
 Weaving her artistic calling through her career as an educator (Bachelor of Secondary Education, University of South Australia, 2003) Alexandra always preferred to teach via the tangible mediums of writing, painting and creation, working later in marketing roles where she created eye-catching illustrations, designs and labels for some of McLaren Vale’s most recognised wineries.